 110099 CCP College Algebra/Trigonometry (EGCC College Credit Plus option) 5.0 Scale This course is targeted towards College Credit Plus qualifying students, although non-CCP students seeking a college level algebra course may consider selection.
 Topics include real numbers, equations, and inequalities, linear, quadratic, polynomial, exponential, and logarithmic functions, graphing techniques, systems of equations, and applications.
 Qualification for CCP math pathways or successful completion of Algebra II is required to enroll in this course.
 2 Credits (Grade 11 or 12) EGCC Course Option College Algebra students will be required to take the EGCC College Algebra final exam to receive credit.
 EGCC admission requirements and a B average in Algebra II must be met prior to taking this course.
+EGCC admission requirements must be met prior to taking this course.

 119550 AP Statistics; EGCC Statistics (College Credit Plus option) 5.0 Scale This course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes evident in the content, skills, and assessment of the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
-1 Credit (Grade 11or12) (CCP 9258)
+1 Credit (Grade 11or12) (CCP 9258) EGCC admission requirements must be met prior to taking this course.